Skip to main content

 It dictates how your data can be collected, used, and disclosed, creating a protected space for your health information.
 The law allows for wellness programs to exist and even to offer financial incentives, establishing a certain percentage of insurance premiums as a permissible reward to encourage participation.
 This is designed to promote health-conscious behaviors within a structured, secure environment.

 The Americans with Disabilities Act, conversely, operates on the principle of equal access and opportunity.
 Its purpose is to dismantle barriers that prevent individuals with disabilities from participating fully in the workplace.
-A central tenet of the ADA is the restriction on employers making or requiring medical examinations.
+A central tenet of the ADA is the restriction on employers making medical inquiries or requiring medical examinations.

 An employer asking for details about your health could lead to discriminatory actions, so the ADA creates a strong shield.
 There is an important exception to this rule ∞ medical inquiries are permitted as part of a voluntary employee health program.
 The word “voluntary” is the precise point where the harmony between these two laws can become dissonant.